margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> So if you're struggling as well, be true to you,
 <br> and don't let the illusion skew your view.

-<br> There's no need to compare; there's no need to plead.

-<br> I hope that you find that you've got all you need...
+<br> There's no need to compare; you've got all that you need.
-<br> because God gives to you too when you follow his lead.
+<br> God gives to you too when you follow His lead.

 <br>